SteveIsGlitched/dotfiles/README.md

 </div>

 ## Introduction
 The previews are available below and the `preview` folder.
-The `config` folder contains all the dotfiles.
+The `config` folder contains all the dotfiles. i3-gaps, polybar, rofi, neovim, astranvim, firefox and picom is needed for a full configuration.